SPAIN – Balearic Islands – The Trip

 La Almudena.

 (Alcázar (fortified palace) of Palma.
-Rebuilt in 1309 by James II of Majorca, and then successively by the Aragonese monarchs and Spanish monarchs, the current structure corresponds to the one from the 14th century – the palaces of the King and of the Queen and the chapel of Saint Anne or the baths, are the most outstanding..
+Rebuilt in 1309 by James II of Majorca, and then successively by the Aragonese monarchs and Spanish monarchs, the current structure corresponds to the one from the 14th century – the palaces of the King and the Queen and the Chapel of Saint Anne or the baths, are the most outstanding..

 It is the official summer residence of the King and Spanish Royal Family, who also reside in the Palace of Marivent and the Palacio de la Zarzuela in Madrid.

 Palma de Mallorca Cathedral.
 (Cathedral of Santa Maria of Palma – Cathedral of St. Mary of Palma, La Seu) is a Gothic Roman Catholic cathedral built by the Crown of Aragón in 1229 on the site of a Moorish-era mosque.
-The cathedral is 121m long, 40m wide and its nave is 44 metres tall (Notre Dame de Paris 33m, Reims 38m, Notre-Dame d’Amiens 42m and in Saint-Pierre de Beauvais 48m, the highest of all Gothic cathedrals).
+The cathedral is 121m long, 40m wide and its nave is 44 metres tall (Notre Dame de Paris 33m, Reims 38m, Notre-Dame d’Amiens 42m and Saint-Pierre de Beauvais 48m, the highest of all Gothic cathedrals).

 Begun by King James I of Aragon in 1229 atop the former citadel of the Roman city but only finished in 1601, it overlooks the Parc de la Mar and the Mediterranean Sea.

-In 1901, fifty years after a restoration of the cathedral had started, Antoni Gaudí did some minor cosmetic changes.
+In 1901, fifty years after a restoration of the cathedral had started, Antoni Gaudí made some minor cosmetic changes.
 It is an imposing edifice as the flying buttresses are crowned with towers.
 Free but closed on Sundays!

 Castell de Bellver. is a Gothic-style castle on a hill 3 km to the west of the center of Palma on the Island of Majorca, Balearic Islands, Spain.
-It was built in the 14th century for King James II of Majorca, and is one of the few circular castles in Europe.
+It was built in the 14th century for King James II of Majorca and is one of the few circular castles in Europe.
 First serving as the residence of the Kings of Majorca, and afterward long used as a military prison throughout the 18th to mid-20th century, it is now under civilian control, being one of the main tourist attractions of the island, as well as the seat for the city’s History Museum.

 The castle originally served as a residence for the Kings of Mallorca and was subsequently seldom used as a residence.
 As a fortification, it was seized by Aragon, and in 1391 during an anti-semitic peasant revolt.
 It fell once in 1521 during the Revolt of the Brotherhoods.